michaelkotrous/daedalus/README.md

 The first iteration of this repository will convert six eADMS tables into MySQL tables, merge those tables, and then export a dataset listing aircraft, pilot, time, and weather information on all General Aviation accidents between Jan.
 1, 1982 and May 1, 2017 that involved fixed-wing airplanes.

 ### Generating General Aviation Accident Data
 Create a MySQL database of any name of your choosing, and a database user with all privileges.
 See the subsection "System Requirements" below for more on installing MySQL.
-Then in Terminal or PowerShell:
+Then in Terminal:

 ```bash
 cd /path/to/daedalus